Our application has two parts: one is Windows application and the other

 Mike

 |||The code is below.
-The same code works fine for the windows application
+The same code works fine for the windows applicationand when service connects for the first time.
+Database path, user name

 and password are the same.
 The code crashes when Windows service tries